-So, how can we maximise the chances of our guests reading our house manual?
+So, how can we maximize the chances of our guests reading our house manual?

 Guests expect a little welcome pack.
 It’s part of what makes Airbnb fun.

-Guests look forward to a warm cuppa when they arrive, and they certainly don’t want the hassles of buying toilet rolls and soap for their single nights stay.
+Guests look forward to a warm cuppa when they arrive, and they certainly don’t want the hassles of buying toilet rolls and soap for their single night stay.

 As a host, these things cost money, and they’re a time suck to replace.